 Sourcegraph is a tool that can allow you to search all the code that is important to you, from your own local repositories, to the software you build together with a team, to all the code that is available through open source projects.
-You can get started using Sourcegraph by using Sourcegraph Cloud with your preferred web browser, or you may want to install Sourcegraph locally or on a cloud server or virtual machine.
+You can get started using Sourcegraph by using Sourcegraph.com with your preferred web browser, or you may want to install Sourcegraph locally or virtual machine.

 By installing Sourcegraph on your own hardware, you’ll be able to manage your own instance of Sourcegraph, providing you with complete control over who has access to your code.
 Your own installation will also allow you to connect your local (or server-side) code as well as any relevant Git servers.
 Git servers that you can connect to include GitHub, GitHub Enterprise, GitLab, Bitbucket, AWS CodeCommit, Perforce, and more.